Tales of the Walking Dead Season 1, Episode 4 Recap – Highlights From “Amy/Dr. Everett”

 “Amy/Dr. Everett” never quite manages to commit to its ideas, and some pacing issues hamper the emotional aspect.

-Dr. Charles Everett (a bearded Anthony Edwards) is studying what he calls Homo Mortus; a new, naturally occurring devolution with what he believes are unique psychologies, migratory patterns, and pack behaviors.
+Dr. Charles Everett (a bearded Anthony Edwards) is studying what he calls Homo Mortus, a new, naturally occurring devolution with what he believes are unique psychologies, migratory patterns, and pack behaviors.
 I haven’t seen much evidence to support his claims, and a late reveal suggests we might have a case of confirmation bias on our hands.
 Everett wants to believe that his research is valuable and revelatory because if it wasn’t, what else would he have to offer?

 Amy (Poppy Liu) is a more typical character in this universe.
 She’s been out on the road and has seen how things really are.
 “They don’t do anything other than walk around and try to kill us,” she says at one point.
 She’s anti-academic.
-But she’s smart and capable and clearly understands people better than Everett gives her credit for, since she deduces pretty easily that Everett’s favorite “specimen” is really an old colleague of his who asked Everett to study him when he was dying of cancer.
+But she’s smart and capable and clearly understands people better than Everett gives her credit for since she deduces pretty easily that Everett’s favorite “specimen” is really an old colleague of his who asked Everett to study him when he was dying of cancer.

 This is what undermines Everett’s angle.
-He claims that his aloofness is a scientific thing, but in a few instances when Subject 21 is imperiled, he’s as emotional as anyone.
+He claims that his aloofness is a scientific thing, but when Subject 21 is imperiled in a few instances, he’s as emotional as anyone.
 This is clearly a guy who is unable to process his own loss; his “research” seems like a coping mechanism.
 And that’s fine – a good character turn, even.
-But I also liked hearing about his research, and the idea that perhaps the zombies are a little more intelligent than we’ve realized.
-Given those later developments, I’m tempted to believe that Everett might have been seeing patterns where there were none, and on balance that’s probably less interesting.

-“Amy/Dr. Everett” also has some pacing issues.
-There’s a middle stretch that feels as if it’s playing on fast-forward, and the conclusion, while refreshingly grim, is presented a little too matter-of-factly.
-Everett and Amy have a disagreement about “the right thing” when the former reveals that a herd of walkers is heading right into the latter’s group of friends, and after he fails to prevent her from going to help, he later finds her zombified and tags her with one of his specimen labels.
-Again, grim, but I never really felt the emotional sting this is supposed to have.
+Everett and Amy disagree about “the right thing” when the former reveals that a herd of walkers is heading right into the latter’s group of friends.
+After he fails to prevent her from going to help, he later finds her zombified and tags her with one of his specimen labels.
+Again, this is grim, but I never really felt the emotional sting this is supposed to have.